metapolator/metapolator/interaction-design.md

 ## [Functionality Overview](https://github.com/metapolator/metapolator/wiki/functionality-overview)

 Functionality is the most dry, to-the-point—call it boring—description of what a piece of software does; i.e. its features.
-The [functionality overview](https://github.com/metapolator/metapolator/wiki/functionality-overview) serves as a checklist for the design process—and the project—to know ’what is in the box’ and answers ‘did we forget anything?’
+It serves as a checklist for the design process—and the project—to know ’what is in the box’ and answers ‘did we forget anything?’

 ## [User Scenarios](https://github.com/metapolator/metapolator/wiki/user-scenarios)